Proof-of-concept of a xenon-based cryogenic heat pump demonstrator for future liquid xenon observatories: The heat pump demonstrator

 \subsection{Slow control and monitoring}

 The heat pump demonstrator is controlled by a central programmable logic controller (PLC) responsible for the sensor readout, auxiliary device information, logic driven control outputs and long term storage of parameter values.
 The Siemens PLC (S7-1200) is extended by one analog input (SM 1231), one analog output (SM 1232) and two RTD readout modules (SM 1231), featuring in total 8 analog input, 4 analog output and 16 RTD channels.
-Furthermore, additional readouts are realized via direct Ethernet/TCP IP connection with the LS-336 temperature-controller and powermeter, and an indirect TCP IP via serial (RS 232) to Ethernet interfaces with the UTI evaluation board and the Z320-2 pro\-gram\-ma\-ble power supplies.
-All PLC controled parameters are send every second to a time series database using an InfluxDB platform.
+Furthermore, additional readouts are realized via direct and indirect Ethernet/TCP IP connection to the LS-336 temperature-controller, powermeter, UTI evaluation board and the Z320-2 pro\-gram\-ma\-ble power supplies.
+All PLC-controlled parameters are sent every second to a time series database using an InfluxDB platform.

-The database runs on a Linux machine also hosting a Grafana instance and a NodeRed server.
+The database runs on a Linux machine that also hosts a Grafana instance and a NodeRed server.
 The Grafana service is primarily used for trend monitoring and accessing the history of each parameter.
-It further allows the evaluation of derived quantities such as the integrated transferred xenon mass.
 NodeRed completes the slow control by directly communicating with the PLC and providing a self-developed supervisory control and data acquisition (SCADA) interface.
-The interface shows the P\&ID of the heat pump demonstrator including real-time updates of the current parameter values, and further providing the possibility to control the state of all connected devices.
-The NodeRed instance is available within the university network enabling remote controlled operations.
-It also features an automated alarm system which is capable of monitoring all PLC variables in real-time and sending alarm notifications via e-mail and SMS if certain user defined conditions are met.
-An external server is constantly monitoring the availability of the alarm system and issues additional alarms if the direct communication to the laboratory is interrupted.
-If the regular power supply is interrupted, a dedicated uninterruptible power supply (UPS) for the heat pump demonstrator and its slow control devices takes over allowing to continue a controlled operation for several hours.
+The interface shows the P\&ID of the heat pump demonstrator, including real-time updates of the current parameter values, and providing the possibility to control the state of all connected devices.
+The NodeRed instance enables further remote controlled operations and an automated alarm system sending notifications via e-mail and SMS.
+An external server is constantly monitoring the availability of the alarm system and a dedicated uninterruptible power supply (UPS) for the heat pump demonstrator and its slow control devices takes over in case of a power cut.

-The NodeRed instance makes it possible to manipulate the state of the various control loops and to fully configure them based on the user's needs.
-The PLC is programmed such that either self-developed PID control loops based on the pre-defined Siemens PIDs or the LS-336 autonomous PIDs can be used if applicable for the specific sensors.
-The user can freely select the input sensor and control observable such as heater power supplies or flow controller.
-A LS-336 based PID is executed independently of the PLC state.